jasonhuan9/cse15l-lab-reports/lab3.md

               ./files/first.txt
               ./files/second.txt
   ```
-  Another way to use this is to search for only directories.
+  Another way to use this is to search for only directories using `-type d`.
 This is useful when you need to look for only directories when there is also other things like files.
   ```
   technical $ find . -type d
               .